awsccupmindanao/knowledge_base/docs/Workshops/Cloud Computing/Backbone of AWS/11 - Setting up an elastic ip.md

-# Setting Up an Elastic IP on AWS EC2
+# Setting Up an Elastic IP

 ## Prerequisites
 - An existing EC2 instance to associate the Elastic IP with